Arpita-deb/Bellabeat-fitness-app/README.md

 * If users want to improve their sleep, Bellabeat should consider using app notifications to go to bed and notify them if they've had enough sleep or if they overslept.

-* The Bellabeat app can notify the users when they're sitting (sedentary time) for more than that is healthy, and remind them to do some light activity like, taking a stroll outside, or stretching up a bit etc.
+* The Bellabeat app can notify the users when they're sitting (sedentary time) for more than that is healthy, and remind them to do some light activities like, taking a stroll outside, or stretching up a bit etc.

 * When a user does the recommended activities, the Bellabeat app can show motivational messages and reward them.
-That way the users will then be encouraged and they'll continue to do the hard work.
+That way the users will be encouraged and they'll continue to do the hard work.

 # Limitation of the Project: